PureBhaktiArchive/archive-web-app/frontend/README.md

 | `ANALYTICS_ID`           | Google Analytics Measurement ID                                         |

 Note: To use environment variables in HTML they should be added to `posthtml.config.js` file first, because [Parcel does not replaces them in HTML](https://github.com/parcel-bundler/parcel/issues/1209#issuecomment-432424397).

+## Running locally

+In order to run the website locally, execute `npm start` command in the terminal.
+This will run the Parcel development server, which will automatically rebuild the app as you change files and supports hot module replacement for fast development.

+Required environment variables should be added to the `.env.development.local` file in the `frontend` folder.
+Request the contents of this file from the lead developer.